cIAmAShape/NGPTesting/intro-to-bash/README.md

 This is also a good time to mention variable types.
 In bash all variables are generally *untyped* unless declared explicitly.
 In the example above, the system actually treats `my_num` as a string, not an integer.
 This can be especially annoying when we need to perform arithmetic on a variable.
 Bash also *does not* natively support floats.
 More on this in the **Arithmetic** section.

-To refrence a variable at any part in your code, use the `$` symbol in combination with a *brace* `{}` to keep the variable "encapsulated", like so: .
+To reference a variable at any part in your code, use the `$` symbol in combination with a *brace* `{}` to keep the variable "encapsulated", like so: .
 ```
 #!/bin/bash